 Another thing to consider is the size of your garden space.
 You can choose vining tomatoes that spread out or compact plants that are perfect for patio container gardens.
 There are even tiny plants that grow in hanging baskets and produce delicious fruits all summer long.
 Heirlooms are known for their disease resistance.
 If you’re really into all of the uses for tomatoes we mentioned above, you can plant them all!
 Just plant some early-fruiting and late-fruiting plants, staggered throughout the season and enjoy delicious tomatoes all season long!

-Tomatoes are sun-worshipers: they like about 6 – 8 hours of sun each day, so you want to make sure you plant them where they can get the sun they need.
+Tomatoes are sun-worshipers: they like about 6 – 8 hours of sun each day, so when growing tomato plants you want to make sure you plant them where they can get the sun they need.
 They also need breathing room of at least 2 – 3 feet between each plant.
 In addition to all of the different types of tomatoes, there are two categories of plants: indeterminate and determinate.

 Indeterminate tomatoes produce fruits all season long.
 They also grow up to 12 feet tall and must be supported with cages or trellises.
 Determinate plants produce their fruits all at once.
 They’re more compact, bushy plants, growing from 1 – 4 feet tall.
 Determinate plants are perfect for container gardens and typically only need one stake to help keep them standing tall.

-Tips To Growing Organic Tomatoes
+Tips To Growing Tomato Plants

 Here are some helpful hints to make your tomato experience even easier: